orbisius/orbisius-child-theme-creator/readme.txt

 * Tested with WP 4.8
 * Got rid of some duplicated functions.
 * Reduced the height of the 2x editors (from 22 rows to 16)
+* Tests, improvements and lots of cool stuff.
+* Drank lots of coffee, danced bachata, kizomba & salsa ;)

 = 1.3.9 =
 * Minor fixes and improvements to the UI